SohamRatnaparkhi/Voice-Assistant/GUIDE.md

 - Saying "Hello Python" will activate the Voice Assistant.
 - Then the table that will be displayed on the screen shows the tasks that Voice Assistant can do.
 - Saying the respective commands of the task that is intended will enable the Voice Assistant to do those tasks.
+- The README.md file of this repository has more information about the individual commands.

 ![Voice Assistant](https://user-images.githubusercontent.com/92905626/155857729-58a7751a-cb63-48ee-9df5-3a4ee4129a25.JPG)